Tax and Residential Property

 Unsurprisingly, over the years, residential property has attracted the attention of governments who have extended the scope of taxation to residential property transactions.
 Some of the rules that may affect you include:

-- The reduction of income tax relief for interest against rental income for individuals who own buy-to-let properties
+The reduction of income tax relief for interest against rental income for individuals who own buy-to-let properties

-- The 3% Stamp Duty Land Tax surcharge on the purchase of additional residential properties
+The 5% Stamp Duty Land Tax surcharge on the purchase of additional residential properties

-- Capital Gains Tax payable on the disposal of residential property by non-residents
+CGT payable on the disposal of residential property by non-residents

 For individuals with a single residential property owned personally, these provisions may have a limited impact.
 But for individuals with multiple residences in the UK and overseas, the rules can add a significant complexity to your residential property-owning arrangements and will require careful and considerate thought as to the best way to proceed in the future.